nginx/unit-docs/source/howto/walkthrough.rst

    * - **Prepare** |_| **the** |_| **app** |_| **for** |_| **Unit**

      - #. *(Only applies to Go/Node.js)* :ref:`Patch <configuration-external>`
-          your app to run in Unit.
+          your app to run on Unit.

        #.
 Choose :ref:`common <configuration-applications>` options such as
           app type, working directory, user/group.